-Press Display Comment Decell Breen Alternately flashing: The controller is an advised a second the decimal control of Recall Prog USER and 1 The controller is ready to accept the desired user number.
+Press Display Comment Decell Breen Alternately flashing: The controller is an advantage of the decimal control of Recall Prog USER an USER and 1 The controller is ready to accept the desired user number.
 4 4 Indicates the user program selected.
 ENTER CPL flashes then IdLE, TC(#),current temperature CPL flashes indicating the program has been completed.
 IdLE then the current temperature flashes in the display.
 Note: If you only have one thermocouple enabled then you will not see TC(#)